-Relishing hours (OK, days) of alone time, doing naked sun salutations, and lounging in my Harry Potter onesie without fear of judgment… it’s what I love about living alone.
+Relishing hours (OK, days) of alone time, doing naked Sun Salutations, and lounging in my Harry Potter onesie without fear of judgment… it’s what I love about living alone.
 But the one thing I don’t love?
-Feeling isolated, especially after the time I woke up paralyzed.
+Feeling isolated, especially after that time I woke up paralyzed.

 A few months ago, I went to a new chiropractor who had a five-star rating on Yelp.
-That night, my once-healed spinal injury flared up and locked down the muscles around my trunk (read: total length of the spine).
+That night, my once-healed spinal injury flared up and locked down all the muscles around the length of my spine.

 Thankfully, one of my best friends was visiting me from out of town and had a spare key.
 The timing on that was lucky.

 But what if it happened again?

 After the hospital, I Googled “check-in service for women living alone” and disappeared down the rabbit hole of options.
 Most of them were designed for older adults: bedside buttons to press, monitors I could wear, and automated services that would greet me like a perky hotel concierge.
 None seemed like they would fit until I came across a personal safety service called Kitestring.

 The simplicity of the website made me nervous at first (is this a scam?), but it won me over because the service looked discreet, intuitive, and would connect me directly to my loved ones.